tywalch/electrodb/README.md

 The second example allows you to make queries that do include buildings such as `"f340"` or `"f3409"` or `"f340356346"`.

-For these reasons it is important to consider that Data passed to the Access Pattern method is considered to be full, known, data.
+For these reasons it is important to consider that attributes passed to the Access Pattern method are considered to be full, known, data.

 ## Collection Chains
 Collections allow you to query across Entities.
 To use them you need to `join` your Models onto a `Service` instance.